Comprehensive Plan Implementation: Phase 1

 There are a number of ways for you to stay involved in this effort: we encourage you to check out the videos of the previous Comprehensive Plan Implementation Committee meetings, so you can follow the discussion our committee members have been having about this project (https://www.milwaukieoregon.gov/planning/comprehensive-plan-advisory-committee-cpic); City staff will be meeting with all of the Neighborhood District Associations (NDA) in March, so please attend your NDA meeting; and please participate in the upcoming virtual public engagement event that will begin on March 22nd on the Engage Milwaukie platform.
 We want to hear from you, so please stay involved!

-heberlingm about 3 years ago
+heberlingm over 3 years ago

 While I recognize the need for more affordable housing I don't agree with the the policy to eliminate zoning so anything can be placed anywhere.
 People move to an area for a certain lifestyle and quality of life and pulling that rug out from under them gives little recourse to maintain and enjoy what many have and do work hard to experience.
 Placing more dense housing means more noise pollution, more light pollution, more cars, more traffic, and less walkable streets.
 I think these types of structures should be integrated into already dense areas like downtown where you do mixed use business and residents.
 Also existing parking lots could be converted into these types of structures with less impact on neighborhoods.
 We have a home that was purchased and renovated by the church next door.
 The church which when busy has visitors park all over the neighborhood.
 The home was renovated and went from single occupancy to multi-family and has about 10 cars parked in front of it at any time and a lot of activity coming and going.
 This kind of development makes the neighborhood less enjoyable and decreases the standard of living for everyone else.

-bvon about 3 years ago
+bvon over 3 years ago

 Wow I am so impressed with this online open house!
 Thank you for the educational and interactive experience!
 Very accessible information.
 Proud of our City!

-Ktravis75 over 3 years ago
+Ktravis75 about 4 years ago

 I am a new resident in Milwaukie living in the Axletree apartments at Main and Washington.
 Every Monday gardeners at the post office next door use gas blowers to move leaves from one area to another.
 This is the most noise and air polluting exercise I can imagine for yard maintenance.
 It is also very unsafe for the workers especially as they don't wear masks.
 People who must enter the p.o. are also assaulted by these machines.
 I now have my weekly headache, not to mention allergy flareup.
 Why is such an unhealthy and dangerous practice allowed in a self-proclaimed progressive city?
 I want it stopped.
 I must now nurse my throbbing head.